Olives99/Apassra-Kongpanlad/Markdown-Flavors.md

 A list of Markdown flavors in alphabetical order.

-This aim of this list is to document all Markdown syntax variations (rather than implementations).
+The aim of this list is to document all Markdown syntax variations (rather than implementations).
 There is [a list of Markdown implementations](https://github.com/markdown/markdown.github.com/wiki/Implementations) on the Markdown GitHub Organization which could be reviewed to find further flavors to add to this list.

 - [CommonMark](http://spec.commonmark.org/)
 - [CriticMarkup](http://criticmarkup.com/spec.php)